isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 No matter which way you intend to request controlled access via ISB-CGC, you'll need the following first:

    * A Google identity
-   * An NIH or eRA account
+   * An NIH or electronic Research Administration (eRA) account
    * dbGaP permission for each type of controlled access data of interest, linked to your NIH or eRA account
    * Link your Google identify to your NIH/eRA account via the ISB-CGC Web App.